 AGENCY: Legal Services Corporation.

-ACTION: Final rule, request for comments.
+ACTION: Final rule.

-SUMMARY: The Legal Services Corporation (LSC) is publishing for public comment a proposed final rule to implement the statutorily required amendments in the FOIA Improvement Act of 2016.
-LSC is also making technical changes to Part 1602 to improve the structure and clarity of its Freedom of Information Act (FOIA) regulations.
+SUMMARY: The Legal Services Corporation (LSC) is revising its regulation on procedures for disclosure of information under the Freedom of Information Act to implement the statutorily required amendments in the FOIA Improvement Act of 2016.
+LSC is also making technical changes to improve the structure and clarity of its Freedom of Information Act (FOIA) regulations.